AGLDWG/guidelines/PID-URI-Guidelines-v2.0.md

 ## 8. <a id="TopLevelRegisterURIs"></a>Top-Level Register URIs
-Top-level Registers are an index of individual Linked Data objects, promoted to the 'top' of `linked.data.gov.au` for high visibility.
+Top-Level Registers are an index of individual Linked Data objects, promoted to the 'top' of `linked.data.gov.au` for high visibility.
 Such registers formulated using very basic information - the identity of the register itself (given via its URI), metadata according to the Registry Ontology [[17](#ref-17)] listing the class(es) of items within it and potentially Registry Ontology links to sub pages of the register. lists of particular classes of LD objects that both allow shorter URI allocation than URIs from datasets and also allow items within them to not use URIs deriving from them.
 As with datasets and definitional resources registered with the AGLDWG for URI allocation, top-level registers require metadata to be lodged so that the content and ownership of the register is known and can be managed.

 Since top-level registers are designed to promote and aggregate assessed in order to determine the appropriateness of the requested URI to the class(es) of objects to be listed in the register.